ms0g/dosbrot/README.md

 # Dosbrot - Mandelbrot Set Renderer for PC DOS
 ## Overview
 **Dosbrot** is a lightweight Mandelbrot Set renderer designed for PC DOS systems.
-This program visualizes the intricate and infinite patterns of the Mandelbrot Set, a famous fractal in mathematics, allowing users to explore its beautiful complexity on vintage hardware.
+This program visualizes the intricate patterns of the Mandelbrot Set, a famous fractal in mathematics, allowing users to explore its beautiful complexity on vintage hardware.

 <img src="RES/mandelbrot.png" alt="image" width="700" height="auto">